-The parent or guardian of the eligible student decides which eligible educational program, public or private, the child will attend.
+Opportunity Scholarship Program The parent or guardian of the eligible student decides which eligible educational program, public or private, the child will attend.

-The child study team meets with the parent to identify potential remedies to the pattern of nonattendance.
+Contact, Referral and Enforcement of School Attendance The child study team meets with the parent to identify potential remedies to the pattern of nonattendance.
 Parents may appeal to the school board if they believe the strategies are unnecessary or inappropriate.
 The superintendent may seek criminal prosecution for noncompliance with compulsory school attendance.